tango-controls/pytango/doc/start.rst

 ####

-If you have IPython_ installed, the best way to test your PyTango installation is by starting the new PyTango CLI called :ref`itango` by typing on the command
+If you have IPython_ installed, the best way to test your PyTango installation is by starting the new PyTango CLI called :ref:`itango` by typing on the command
 line:

     #.
 IPython <= 0.10::